Posted April 16, 2018

 In addition, protect your organization’s attack surface with one of the LookingGlass “as-a-Service” offerings: Information Security, Brand Security, or Physical Security Monitoring:

 - Information Security-as-a-Service™: Protect your organization’s network and sensitive data.
-LookingGlass analysts monitor and identify information security threats such as phishing, malware, ransomware, and more.
+LookingGlass analysts monitor and identify information security threats such as phishing, Malware: Software that is intended to damage or disable computers and computer systems., Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid., and more.

 - Brand Security-as-a-Service™: Protect your organization’s brand, trademarks/logos, intellectual property, and online reputation.